How To Be A Resilient Leader

 To move away from survival to a higher level of consciousness, you must minimize the seriousness of what you are doing.
 Try to view your activities as a form of play.
 Adjust your mindset so that you are in a mode of discovery, not one of fear.
 View yourself as an experimenter in the world, trying out new things to see if they work.
 If they don’t, it doesn’t matter.
 There are always more opportunities.

-Get to grips with your personal and career development alongside Ezra.
-We’ve redesigned leadership coaching for the digital age to transform your company’s workforce through affordable, scalable and high-impact solutions that promote equitable access through our world-class coaching app.
-Find out today how everyone can be better with a coach.
+Make coaching into your personal super power with Ezra’s world-class employee coaching, built to fit into today’s working life.
+We’ve redesigned leadership coaching for the modern age to help transform people through affordable, scalable and high-impact solutions, with equitable access through our world-class coaching app.
+Find out today how digital coaching could make a big difference to your organization.